ahappypie/ahappypie.github.io/_posts/2018-1-30-hypecoin.md

 layout: post
 title: "Hypecoin"
 date: 2018-1-30
+excerpt: "The one about residual claims"
 ---
-The one about asset-back securities with non-liquid assets.